BihanDoo/MediCarePlus/README.md

-how to setup git?
+how to set up git?
 open intellij idea on ubuntu
-login to your github account
+login to your GitHub account

 initial setup in intellij(to prevent from losing credentials)